How Much Does It Cost to Electrify Your Entire Home?

 Complete home electrification costs $25,000-75,000+ depending on scope and includes heat pump, solar panels, electrical panel upgrade, weatherization, and optional home battery.
-With federal tax credits up to $15,000+, most homeowners save $2,000-5,000/year and achieve payback in 8-15 years.
+In my experience helping homeowners go all-electric, the combination of federal tax credits up to $15,000+ and annual savings of $2,000-5,000 means you'll achieve payback in 8-15 years while dramatically improving comfort.

 Whole-Home Electrification Cost at a Glance